jun-pac/OGB-NeurIPS-Team-Park/README.md

 ### Methods
 I have mainly used RGNN, with several modification to deal mentioned problems.
 - relation.py : Sampling by relation, added time positional encoding.
-- baidu.py : Concatenate masked label with input feature.
-Combine GNN message passing and Label propagation is proposed in Shi et al.(2020)
+- baidu.py : Concatenate masked label with input feature. i.e. combine GNN message passing and Label propagation.
 - toggle.py : Toggle sampling, which sample only ‘cite’ edge in first sampling, after that, sample both direction.
 - meta.py : Meta sampling, which sample only
 - bi_toggle.py : Separate paper-cite-paper and paper-cited-paper link, and using previous embedding as new feature.